 Weather & Climate

-Summers vary from comfortable 70s F (low 20s C) to the 90s F (up to 35C).
+Summer temperatures vary from comfortable 70s F (low 20s C) to the 90s F (up to 35C).
 The fall season ranges from 50F to 70F (0-20C).
 Winter temperatures usually hover around freezing and sometimes lower.
-Annual rainfall is between 40 and 48 inches.
+Average annual rainfall is 44 inches.